 Duck Soup (1933, Leo McCarey)

 I’m not trying to be a contrarian, I swear, but I have problems here.
 I want to love this so much more than I do.
 I want it to save my life the way it saved Woody Allen’s life in Hannah and Her Sisters.
 And Groucho Marx comes on the screen and I start laughing uncontrollably; several of the setpieces later on are gobsmackingly brilliant, and the sheer surrealism the whole enterprise periodically teeters on and eventually falls into is just the direction I long for more comedies to approach.
-But the narrative of the Marx Brothers being anarchic and untouchable at Paramount only to be stymied by Thalberg’s intrusion of plot and music and corn at MGM is bollocks, at least on this evidence.
+But the narrative of the Marx Brothers being anarchic and untouchable at Paramount only to be stymied by Irving Thalberg’s intrusion of plot and music and corn at MGM is bollocks, at least on this evidence.
 (I’m reminded of the traditional band-sells-out-to-major-label-and-loses-cred model familiar from my rock & roll hobby.)
-A Night at the Opera is a superior film precisely because the Marxes’ insanity is far less impressive to me when it has no cheese or sleepy sincerity to play off.
+A Night at the Opera is a funnier film precisely because the Marxes’ insanity is far less impressive to me when it has no cheese or sleepy sincerity to play off.
 When every moment of Duck Soup consists of bucking the system and hurling a constant barrage of good jokes, bad jokes, and utter weirdness at the audience, its effect is kind of numbing, even at just 68 minutes.
 Stop for a second, though — is it nevertheless appallingly fast, furious and hysterical?
 You bet.
 It’s bloody splendid, even; I just can’t go along with it being a truly great or revolutionary film.

 In few other studio films from the first few years of sound is the artificiality of movie sets in that period so pronounced and oddly beneficial; I personally love the look of, for instance, MGM’s 1930s films in which one constantly is given the faint flavor of a controlled and closed space, which strangely adds to the sense of spectacle and the perverse containment of Hollywood.
 In Duck Soup, Paramount’s soundstages are like a padded asylum — the sense that this strange world is arbitrarily limited by four walls and a high ceiling reels the viewer into its off-kilter journey through the looking glass.
 That it occurs in a space so far from our world renders its sense of otherworldly fantasy not just necessarily distant but truly surreal and strange.
 I’m frankly as delighted by the look of the film as I am by the performances and jokes.